emad-elsaid/gitmq/README.md

-# GitMQueue : Git Message Queue
+# GitMQ : Git Message Queue

 Hey, Crazy idea bad pitch, lets use Git as a messaging queue! lets use github to synchronize a cluster of them together.